 Requirements to Obtain the PhD in Pure Mathematics

-• Successful completion of the first year program consisting of nine courses.
+Successful completion of the first year program consisting of nine courses.
+At least six of these must be core first year courses.

 First-Year Courses

-The first-year students take three quarters each of basic courses in analysis, algebra, and geometry and topology.
+The first-year students take nine courses during three quarters.
+Six or more of these courses must be chosen from the core sequences in analysis, algebra, and geometry and topology.
+The students are also required to take at least one course from each of these sequences.
 See the main page describing these courses, and see below for some collected notes from some past first-year courses.

 Finding an Advisor